andrewpbray/course-materials-fall-2019/labs/04-wrangling.md

 1. Describe the distribution of departure delays for all flights using a histogram and appropriate summary statistics.

+2. Create a new data frame that includes flights headed to SFO in February, and save this data frame as `sfo_feb_flights`.
+How many flights meet these criteria?

-2. Mutate the data frame so that it includes a new variable that contains the average speed, `avg_speed` traveled by the plane for each flight (in mph).
+3. Returning to the full data frame, mutate it to include a new variable that contains the average speed, `avg_speed` traveled by the plane for each flight (in mph).
 Create a scatterplot of average speed vs. distance and describe the relationship. **Hint:** Average speed can be calculated as distance divided by number of hours of travel, and note that `air_time` is given in minutes.

-3. What proportion of the flights left from Portland?
+4. What proportion of the flights left from Portland?
 What is their most common destination?
 Most distant destination?

-4. Create a dataframe that contains the median and interquartile range for departure delays, grouped by carrier.
+5. Create a dataframe that contains the median and interquartile range for departure delays, grouped by carrier.
 Which carrier has the least variable departure delays?

+6. For flights leaving PDX, which month has the highest average departure delay?
+What about the highest median departure delay?
+    Which of these measures is more reliable for deciding which month(s) to avoid flying if you really dislike delayed flights?

-5. Using the airport nearest your hometown, which day of the week and which airline seems best for flying there from Portland?
+7. Using the airport nearest your hometown, which day of the week and which airline seems best for flying there from Portland?
 Be clear on how you’re defining *best*. (note that there is no explicit weekday column in this data set, but there is sufficient information to